Slamy/Wiki_MiSTer/Core-porting-notes.md

 ### API
-Most top level signals should be self descriptive and more or less familiar for core developers, so i won't go to deep into it.
+Most top-level signals should be self-descriptive and more or less familiar to core developers, so I won't go too deep into it.
 I will describe some important parts where you need to pay attention to make your core work.

 ```verilog
 input   RESET
 ```
 This signal is asserted while ARM part is under initial preparation.
 It can be used as an initial reset.
-It won't be asserted any more during the whole work of core except when user choose another core from OSD.
-Then ARM will assert RESET in the existing core to let it stop any possible activity before switch to another core (cores loaded through USB Blaster won't get "bye-bye" RESET).
+It won't be asserted anymore during the whole work of core except when the user chooses another core from OSD.
+Then ARM will assert RESET in the existing core to let it stop any possible activity before switching to another core (cores loaded through USB Blaster won't get "bye-bye" RESET).
 If core uses DDR3 memory (Scaler isn't counted) then initial and bye-bye RESET is crucial for correct work.
-You will get hard hang if DDR3 is accessed during RESET.
+You will get a hard hang if DDR3 is accessed during RESET.

 ```verilog
 inout  [37:0] HPS_BUS